Quick Answer: Why does Santorini feel more tiring than people expect?

 Clarity comes from naming constraints early, not discovering them late.
 Choosing “not now”, or choosing differently, is still choosing well.

-If you’re still unsure, I’ve created a short quiz that helps you figure out whether Santorini matches your travel rhythm right now.
-It’s not a personality test and there’s no “right” result.
-It’s simply a way to reduce decision strain.
+If you’re still unsure, send me a message and I’ll helps you figure out whether Santorini matches your travel rhythm right now.

 Comments